YaoweiZou/vscode-extension-unibody/README.md

 ## Description

-A dark theme extension for Visual Studio Code based on default dark theme.
+A theme extension for Visual Studio Code based on default theme.

 ## Installation